 So, where ARTPOP and The Fame glitter-bombed this Earth, we have this sense of stripped down – stark naked: no pants, no auto-tune, one-take Suzeeys (which is Yeezus backward) and we do it until we get it right.
 And right isn’t what’s “right” for the charts.
 Right isn’t what’s already been written: right is how you create that new language, and make it real now.

-So all of that is to say that yes: with this album anything goes… with this album yes: we are cheek to cheek, and yes – we are dancing with each other… and yes, it don’t mean a thing if it ain’t got that swing: from ratchet to regal.
+So all of that is to say that yes: with this album anything goes… with this album yes: we are cheek to cheek, and yes – we are dancing with each other… and yes, it don’t mean a thing if it ain’t got that swing: from rank-and-file to regal.

-So I guess all of this is to say that beyond the lyrics and the lines and the uncanny knack for human expression … we just have an absolutely masterful piece of work.
+So, I guess all of this is to say that beyond the lyrics and the lines and the uncanny knack for human expression … we just have an absolutely masterful piece of work.
 As we always have from these two figures, and it is quite beautiful… and the beautiful part of it is: is that just like ARTPOP, this was a successful attempt.
 This was a triumph for the elevation of the populist masses.
 This is not the perfect song structure: this is the American songbook, which is created from innovation out of necessity to be better than that which you already are.

 To elevate above your current environment: whether it is the music industry, whether it’s the manufacturing industry, Detroit and Chicago, whether it is New Orleans – birthplace of jazz that has sunk, and is now succeeding in its own right within this same entertainment industry.
 Whether it is these fallen angels that adorn the streets of Hollywood; whether it is these sad Gothamites finding haven in Lady Manhattan.
 Harlem, Paris.
 No matter where you are is the idea that this jazz music is culture, and it’s because it was indivisibly created.